Game Informer: History

+Origins and GameStop (1991–2024)

 Magazine

-Game Informer debuted in August 1991 as a six-page magazine.
-It was published every two months until November 1994, when the magazine began to be released monthly.
+Game Informer debuted in August 1991.
+David R. Pomijie, owner of FuncoLand, decided to launch a magazine as a better way to spend "advertising dollars".
+The first editor-in-chief (EIC) was Elizabeth Olson with Andy McNamara as her editorial assistant.
+In 1993, Olson and McNamara jointly became coeditors-in-chief; with the release of issue sixteen, McNamara became the sole EIC.
+Game Informer was published every two months until November 1994, when the magazine began to be released monthly.

-Since 2001 Game Informer has been published by Cathy Preston, who has been working as part of the production team since 2000.
+In 2000, Barnes & Noble acquired and merged several companies which led to the formation of GameStop Corp.; that year, both FuncoLand and Game Informer were purchased by GameStop.
+In 2001, Cathy Preston became the magazine's publisher; Preston had been working as part of the production team since 2000.
 It was under her that the publication became an integral part of GameStop's customer loyalty program, Power Up Rewards.
+In 2019, McNamara was still the magazine's EIC.
+In 2020, Preston retired from Game Informer after 20 years.
+Mary Lugones took over the role as publisher for Game Informer.

 In 2010, Game Informer became the 5th largest magazine in the US with 5 million copies sold, ahead of popular publications like Time, Sports Illustrated, and Playboy.
-By 2011, Game Informer had become the 3rd largest magazine in the US topping 8 million copies circulated.
+By 2011, Game Informer had become the 3rd largest magazine in the US, topping 8 million copies circulated.
 However, in 2014 it had fallen to 4th place with 6.9 million copies sold.
-Recent figures still place the magazine at 4th place with over 7 million copies sold.
+Figures in 2017 placed the magazine at 4th place with over 7 million copies sold.
 The financial success of Game Informer has been attributed to its good relationship with publishers, ties to GameStop, and the lack of gaming-magazine competition.